 Mating is for life.
 If a mate is lost, a new mate is often found

-Average nest size 3 to 6 eggs with as many as 12 possible
+The average nest size is three to six eggs, with as many as 12 possible

-Molting of adult birds occurs every summer, for up to a 6 week period rendering all birds flightless
+Malting of adult birds occurs every summer for up to six weeks, rendering all birds flightless

-Nests can be very large, up to 4 feet across, built on land and usually close to water
+Nests can be large at up to four feet across and are usually built on land that is near water

-Geese are grazing animals, eating grasses and other succulent plant material
+Geese are grazing animals that eat grasses and succulent plant material

-An adult goose eats up to 4 lbs of grass daily
+An adult goose eats up to four pounds of grass daily

-An adult goose drops 2 lbs of fecal matter daily
+An adult goose drops an average of two pounds of fecal matter daily

 Goose fecal matter has been linked to the spread of diseases and bacterial infections